h-waldschmidt/CuRidge/README.md

 To use the regression just copy the files in `src/` into your project and use it like shown in the examples.

-The folder `examples/` provides two usage examples:
+There are three possible ways to include ridge into your project:

-1. The first examples just includes the project-file into an cuda file/project.
+1. The first way just includes the project-file into an cuda file/project.

    Do the following to run it: